LaravelDaily/course-react-parking/docs/Lesson 4 - Named routes.md

 export { route }
 ```

-The constant `routeNames` is going to hold our route name as key, and route url as value.
+The constant `routeNames` is going to hold our route name as the key, and route URL as the value.

 Helper function `route()` will act in the same way as Laravel's `route()` function.
-First argument is going to accept the route name.
-Second argument will accept route parameters and then return the url.
+The first argument is going to accept the route name.
+The second argument will accept route parameters and then return the URL.

-2. Now update the `src/main.jsx` file with following content.
+2. Now update the `src/main.jsx` file with the following content.

 ```jsx
 import React from 'react'